Position: A Roadmap for Robust Chemical Languages

 Reaction Representations (Project 7): Moving beyond static molecules to represent chemical transformations.
 A robust reaction format would enforce conservation laws and could learn reactivity patterns from large reaction datasets, potentially revolutionizing synthesis planning.

 Programming Language Perspective (Projects 8-9): An intriguing reframing views molecular representations as programming languages executed by chemical parsers.
 This opens possibilities for adding loops, logic, and other programming concepts to efficiently describe complex structures.
-The ambitious goal: a Turing-complete programming language that’s also 100% robust.
+The ambitious goal is a Turing-complete programming language that is also 100% robust.
+While fascinating, it is worth critically noting that enforcing 100% syntactical robustness inherently restricts grammar flexibility.
+Can a purely robust string representation realistically describe highly fuzzy, delocalized electron bonds (like in Project 6) without becoming impractically long or collapsing into specialized sub-languages?

 Empirical Comparisons (Projects 10-11): With multiple representation options (strings, matrices, images), we need systematic comparisons.
 The proposed benchmarks would go beyond simple validity metrics to focus on real-world design objectives in drug discovery, catalysis, and materials science.